SS Empire Celia: History

 On 2 September three Spitfire LF Mk IX aircraft were loaded aboard Empire Celia.
 She delivered them to the USSR on 23 September.
 She was also a member of Convoy RA61, which departed the Kola Inlet on 2 November and arrived at Loch Ewe on 9 November.
 Empire Celia carried the convoy's Vice Commodore.

 Between 23 and 26 December Empire Celia embarked a cargo including thirteen Spitfire LF Mk IX's.
 She then sailed as a member of Convoy JW 63, which departed Loch Ewe on 30 December and arrived at the Kola Inlet on 8 January 1945.
 The Spitfires were delivered on 9 January.
 On 17 February, Empire Celia departed the Kola Inlet as a member of Convoy RA 64, which arrived at Loch Ewe on 28 February.

 A photograph taken in December 1948 shows that Empire Celia was still armed with a 4-inch gun, more than three years after the end of the war.

 In 1946, management of Empire Celia was transferred to Counties Ship Management.
 She was sold to them in 1948 and renamed Putney Hill.
 In 1949 she was sold to London & Overseas Freighters Ltd and renamed Castle Hill.
 LOF renamed her again in 1950 as London Statesman.
 In 1951 she was sold to Far Eastern & Panama Transport Corp, Panama and was renamed Morella.
 She was placed under the management of Wheelock, Marden & Co Ltd, Hong Kong.
 She was then sold to Compagnia Istmena de Transportes Maritimos SA.

 Later in 1951, Morella was sold to Polskie Linie Oceaniczne, Gdynia, and was renamed Jedność (Unity).
 She served until 1963, when she was withdrawn from service.
-Jedność arrived at Hong Kong for scrapping on 29 April 1963.
-In 1966 she was scrapped by the Lee Sing Co, Hong Kong.
+Jedność arrived at Hong Kong on 29 April 1963 for demolition, which was commenced by Lee Sing Co, Hong Kong on 15 May.